Σταδιοδρομία και εκπαίδευση οδοντιάτρων

 • Alveolar bone loss

-• Vital pulp therapy – pulpotomy techniques in traumatized teeth: indications and methods
+• Vital pulp therapy in traumatized teeth- indications and techniques

 Hands-On Workshops